Gasherbrum II: 1980s

 In July 1984, Reinhold Messner and Hans Kammerlander reached both Gasherbrum II and Gasherbrum I without returning to base camp, in alpine style.

-In August 1984, a French expedition led by Daniel Croisot, reached summit and achieved the integral first descent by ski of Gasherbrum II, as witnessed and joined by Dominique Dock who was medical officer for the expedition.
+In August 1984, a French expedition led by Daniel Croisot, reached the summit and achieved the integral first descent by ski of Gasherbrum II, as witnessed and joined by Dominique Dock who was medical officer for the expedition.
+Patrice Bournat and Wim Pasquier skied the southwest ridge to Base Camp from 7,500 m.

 In August 1986, Gasherbrum II was successfully ascended by a Slovene expedition in only 32 hours from the base to the peak, with only 22 hours of climbing and 10 hours of rest at the altitude of 5900 m.
 This was by far the fastest ascent until then.

+1990s

 In July 1996, Jean-Christophe Lafaille climbed Gasherbrum I and II in four days, without stopping at Base Camp in between.

 In 1997 Anatoli Boukreev achieved a solo speed ascent, camp ABC (5800 metres) to summit in 9 hours 30 min.

+2000s

 In 2006, Sebastian Haag and Benedikt Böhm climbed Gasherbrum II twice within a week.
 At 8:00 am on July 29, they reached the top and then skied down without abseiling or removing their skis.
 They rested for a few days before leaving Camp I again on August 3.
 They started out fast, reaching Camp IV in six hours, but 50 cm of fresh snow slowed them down, and they reached the summit after over six hours of tough climbing.
 They descended on skis again, this time made even more dangerous by packed-down snow and the risk of avalanche.
 Despite this, they both made it safely back to Camp I in under 17 hours, whereas a normal expedition takes four to seven days.

 Karl Unterkircher and Daniele Bernasconi, two Italians, climbed Gasherbrum II in 2007 in alpine style.
 They were the first to use the North Face through China.
 The route had been attempted a year earlier by a German–Swiss team, but they abandoned it after an avalanche.
 During the attempt they fixed around 1200 m of rope.
 They arrived at the summit around 8:00 pm on July 20, after spending the night in a bivouac shelter.
 A third member, Michele Compagnoni, grandson of Achille Compagnoni, turned back just 150 m before the summit.
 The team reunited and descended down the normal, northwest route.